ypriverol/github-paper/REVIEWS.md

     controlled by versions, so-called revisions." (added a comma after 'software')

-> We changed the sentence in the present version.
+> Response: We changed the sentence in the present version.

 6. Pg.
 3, Rule 3: